Borderlands Tour June 2020

 Hawick Common Riding

-Takes us into Liddesdale, pre-eminent in stories of the Border Reivers.
-Our road takes us by Teviothead where Johnnie Armstrong was hanged, past Hermitage Castle where Mary Queen of Scots scandalously rode to visit the wounded Earl of Bothwell, we cross into England at Kershopefoot, scene of many a bloody ambush of reiving bands.
+First stop of the day is Jedburgh Abbey, the best preserved of all the abbeys despite being so close to the English Border.
+Then into Liddesdale, pre-eminent in stories of the Border Reivers.
+Our road takes us by Teviothead where Johnnie Armstrong was hanged, past Hermitage Castle where Mary Queen of Scots scandalously rode to visit the wounded Earl of Bothwell, we cross into England at Kershopefoot, scene of many a bloody ambush of reiving bands and on to Lanercost Priory.

 Rewind 1500 years now, and Hadrian’s Wall is in sight.
 The Roman Army Museum gives a great overview of what the Romans were doing here, then to extraordinary Roman vicus at Vindolanda home to the oldest surviving handwritten documents in Britain.